uvasrg/uvasrg.github.io/src/content/post/distributioninference2022.md

 ## KL Divergence Attack

 Most attacks against distribution inference involve training a meta-classifier, either using model parameters in white-box settings (Ganju et al., [Property Inference Attacks on Fully Connected Neural Networks using Permutation Invariant Representations](https://dl.acm.org/doi/pdf/10.1145/3243734.3243834), CCS 2018), or using model predictions in black-box scenarios (Zhang et al., [Leakage of Dataset Properties in Multi-Party Machine Learning](https://www.usenix.org/system/files/sec21-zhang-wanrong.pdf), USENIX 2021).
-While other black-box were proposed in our prior work, their performance is not as high as meta-classifier-based methods, and require training shadow models nonetheless (Suri and Evans, [Formalizing and Estimating Distribution Inference Risks](https://arxiv.org/pdf/2109.06024.pdf), PETS 2022).
+While other black-box were proposed in our prior work, they are not as accurate as meta-classifier-based methods, and require training shadow models nonetheless (Suri and Evans, [Formalizing and Estimating Distribution Inference Risks](https://arxiv.org/pdf/2109.06024.pdf), PETS 2022).

 The adversary prepares by training a collection of local models from each candidate training distribution.
 Then, using some sample of data $X$, the adversary measures similarity between any two given models using the KL divergence between the predictions of both models over $X$.
 Then, for a given model $M$, the adversary compares this metric for all pairs of locally available models.
 Finally, it predicts which of the two training distributions a model was trained on.

-While our attack also relies on training auxiliary models by the adversary, but outperforms even the current state-of-the-art white-box attacks.
-In fact, we show that using as low as 5 local models per training distribution also suffices to achieve non-trivial inference leakage.
+Our attack also relies on training auxiliary models, but does not require more than API access to the target model and outperforms even the current state-of-the-art white-box attacks.
+In fact, we show that using as few as five local models for training it can still to achieve significant inference leakage.

 ## Impact of adversary's knowledge